GEO-HACKATHON SEASON 2

 1. Risk Informed Decision Making

-Problem Statement: a great deal of geospatial information and data has been developed by the Ibadan Urban Flood Management Project IUFMP.
-However, it is not accessible to decision makers or the general population.
+Problem Statement: a great deal of geospatial information and data has been developed by the Ibadan Urban Flood Management Project IUFMP and a GIS portal developed.

 2. Urban Resilience Design